Liar's Club

 Liar's Club is an American game show, originally produced by Ralph Andrews, featuring a panel of celebrity guests who offered explanations of obscure or unusual objects.
 Contestants attempted to determine which explanation was correct in order to win prizes.

 Liar's Club was first seen during the 1969–70 season with Rod Serling as host, and returned for a three-season run from 1976 to 1979, after airing as a local series on Los Angeles' KTLA during the 1974–75 season.
 Bill Armstrong hosted the KTLA version, which aired on Saturday nights at 7:30 pm, and briefly hosted the program in syndication during the first season in 1976–77, but was soon replaced by Allen Ludden.
 Bill Berry and Joe Seiter shared the announcing duties.
-Celebrity attorney/actress/producer Vicki Roberts was a regular researcher on the show, and she herself brought in many of the strange or unusual objects on the show, many of which were found by scouring local antique shops in the Los Angeles area.
+Celebrity attorney/actress/producer Vicki Roberts was a regular researcher on the show, and she herself brought in many of the strange or unusual objects on the show, many of which were found by scouring antique shops in the Los Angeles area.

 Another version of the show aired during the 1988–89 season as The New Liar's Club; Eric Boardman hosted the program, and former emcee Bill Armstrong originally served as announcer, but was later replaced by Ted Friend.
 This version was produced by Blair Murdoch at CKVU-TV in Vancouver, British Columbia.

 Game play

-A panel of four celebrity guests was presented with an unusual object, with each celebrity providing an explanation of the object's use.
+A panel of four celebrity guests was presented with an unusual object, and each panelist gave an explanation of its use; one was correct, while the other three were bluffing.
 Contestants then attempted to guess which panelist was providing the accurate description.
 Two contestants competed on the 1969 version, while the first season of the 70s version and the 1988 revival featured four contestants, and the two seasons (1977–79) with Ludden had three.

 On the 1969 version, the contestant who made the most correct guesses during the episode won $100.
 For all later versions, contestants began the game with a set amount of money and made wagers before attempting to guess the correct object, which were then paid out at various odds if the contestant was successful.

 From 1976 to 1977, contestants were spotted with $100 at the start of the game, and wagered up to $100 (in $10 increments) for each prediction.
 Correct predictions were paid out at odds of 1:1 in Round 1, 2:1 in Round 2, 5:1 in Round 3, and 10:1 in Round 4.
-When Ludden took over as host in 1977, the game format largely remained the same, but the maximum in each round wager was increased from $100 to half of the contestant's current bank.
+When Ludden took over as host in 1977, the game format largely remained the same, but the maximum wager in each round was changed from $100 to half of the contestant's current bank.
 On the 1988–89 version, contestants played for points, wagering between 10 and 90 points in multiples of 10.
 For the first three rounds, contestants could bet no more than half their total; for the final round, they could bet up to 90 points or their entire score, whichever was lower.